Home / Guides / Best Email Signature Management Software (Evaluated May 2026)

 Which means compatibility testing against Okta, Azure AD SAML, or other identity providers is essential before procurement.

-Signitic is worth a close look for mid-market organizations, particularly European teams, that want a full-featured platform at a significantly lower price point than Exclaimer, WiseStamp, or LetSignit.
+Signitic is worth a close look for mid-size organizations, particularly European teams, that want a full-featured platform at a significantly lower price point than Exclaimer, WiseStamp, or LetSignit.

-Signitic delivers drag-and-drop design, HRIS integration, SAML SSO, and campaign analytics at the lowest price point among Good-rated mid-market tools.
+Signitic delivers drag-and-drop design, HRIS integration, SAML SSO, and campaign analytics at the lowest price point among Good-rated mid-size tools.

 Not the right fit if your team relies on mobile Outlook.
 It’s not supported.